 - All the files making up the site are stored in the miraculous git version control system which allows me to transfer the files with bulletproof (but not necessarily idiot proof) reliability across the interwebs.

 - I use Docker containers (I used to use Vagrant until I worked out Docker) to create a fully virtualised Ubuntu Linux environment on my laptop which runs the full stack necessary to develop the Drupal site, which is stored in a git-managed directory tree on my laptop.
 I use Docker Compose extensively to keep everything Dockerish as organised and sane as possible - this is how I use it.

 - I use the composer PHP package manager to install and manage drush, which, in turn, I use constantly to do all kinds of useful Drupaly command line things.

 - I use compass Ruby package manager to install various Ruby gems which let me compile Sass - essentially souped-up Cascading Style Sheets with much more useful syntax that behaves like a programming language.

-- I use mosh and ssh to connect to my remote server and to my local Vagrant virtual machine.
+- I use ssh to connect to my remote server and to my local Docker-based virtual servers.

 - I use the Atom integrated development environment and Vim text editor to change files locally and on remote machines respectively.